aleksiliu/FitnessQuiz/README.md

 Users should be able to:

-- Select and Submit Answers
+- Select and submit answers
-- Receive Instant Feedback
+- Receive instant feedback
-- Navigate Through Questions
+- Navigate through questions
-- Track Their Progress
+- Track their progress
-- View Their Final Score
+- View their final Sscore
-- Restart the Quiz
+- Restart the quiz
-- Take the Quiz on Any Device
+- Take the quiz on any device

 ### Screenshot